hsigeman/findZX/README.md

 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
 The configuration file must include the location of the tabular unit file containing information about the samples to be analysed (config/units.tsv; see above).

+Examples (these files can be located anywhere and have other names):

 - **config/config.yml** # Specify paths to reference genome etc.
 - **config/units.tsv** # Sample information and paths to fastq files.
 Each sample needs to be categorized as either "homogametic" or "heterogametic".